-AGL has put a comprehensive suite of internal controls in place, based on a three lines of defence model with graduated control responsibilities.
+AGL has internal controls in place, based on a three lines of defence model with graduated control responsibilities.
 The Company's Compliance Function monitors compliance with applicable laws, regulations and administrative provisions, as well as advising senior management and supervisory bodies on compliance with these.
 Whilst the Internal Audit Function independently reviews risk governance implementation, performs quality reviews of risk processes and tests adherence to business standards including the internal control framework.